 ADHD is a behavioural disorder, not an illness or a sign of low intelligence.
 With understanding, care and medical treatment, a child who has ADHD can lead a normal life.

-Children with ADHD have three main problems, being:
+Children with ADHD have three main symptoms:

-- Inattention – having difficulty concentrating, forgetting instructions, moving from one task to another without completing anything
+- inattention – having difficulty concentrating, forgetting instructions, moving from one task to another without completing anything

-- Impulsivity – talking over the top of others, having a ‘short fuse’, being accident prone
+- impulsivity – talking over the top of others, having a ‘short fuse’, being accident prone

-- Overactivity – constant restlessness and fidgeting.
+- overactivity – constant restlessness and fidgeting.

-All young children have a limited attention span and sometimes do things without thinking.
-But only a few of these children have ADHD.
+All young children have a limited attention span and sometimes do things without thinking, but only a few of these children have ADHD.